ranjith7214/ranjith7214.github.io/_posts/2016-05-12-programming-stoichiometry-part1.md

 {% include katex_import.html %}

 ### What is Stoichiometry?
-Let's say you just got a random urge to make some cookies.
+{% include toc %}Let's say you just got a random urge to make some cookies.
 You go online, find a *great* recipe, and start gathering all the ingredients you need.
 According to the recipe, you can make 48 cookies from the following ingredients:

 * 3 cups all purpose flour
 * 1 cup butter